 PLAN: Looking around the corners

-Developing a sound infrastructure delivery plan is immensely challenging in this time of rapid urbanization and technological change.
+Developing a sound infrastructure delivery plan is immensely challenging in this time of rapid urbanization, financial stress, and technological change.
 Decisions made today will have an impact on society for decades.
-Today’s plans are expected to provide a roadmap that responds to global migration, shifting economics, user needs, and regulatory approaches, while also enabling a dialogue on risks, returns, and public/private sector roles.
-The Plan Pillar will focus on how planners can respond with new tools, techniques and approaches to deliver in this new context.
+Today’s plans are expected to provide a road map that responds to population shifts, challenging economics, user needs, and regulatory approaches, while also enabling a dialogue on risks, returns, and public and private sector roles.
+The Plan Pillar will focus on what tools, techniques, and approaches planners can pursue in this new context.

 FINANCE: New strategies for bankable projects

 BUILD: Rethinking Construction

-Worldwide, productivity and margins in the engineering and construction sector have lagged behind other industries for decades, resulting in many projects being delivered late and over budget.
-Creative and proven management processes and innovative technology-enabled solutions—from drones to next gen BIM, digitization and advanced data analytics—can boost productivity by 20-25 percent and increase profitability.
-The Build Pillar will explore new approaches to advance productivity through leveraging the digital wave, applying lean construction, and innovating the contracting model.
+Worldwide, productivity in the engineering and construction sector has lagged behind other industries for decades, resulting in many projects being delivered late and over budget.
+Creative management processes and innovative technology-enabled solutions—from drones to next-generation BIM, digitization, and advanced data analytics—can boost productivity by 20 to 25 percent and increase profitability.
+The Build Pillar will explore new approaches to advance productivity by harnessing the digital wave, applying lean construction, utilizing prefabrication, and innovating the contracting model.

 OPERATE: Maximizing value from existing infrastructure

 Applying analytics and digital technology to optimize the use and minimize the cost of existing infrastructure is a high-value strategic investment.
-The McKinsey Global Institute estimates that almost $500 billion could be saved annually through disruptive use of technology, advanced analytics, smart sensors, and new operating models.
-The Operate Pillar will examine levers to maximize asset utilization, revenue opportunities, and customer experience in the digitalized world
+The McKinsey Global Institute estimates that almost $500 billion could be saved annually through disruptive use of technology, advanced analytics, agile design, and new operating models.
+The Operate Pillar will examine levers to maximize asset utilization, revenue opportunities, and customer experience in the digitized world.

-These bridge the four pillars and focus on upgrading the infrastructure governance, capabilities, and delivery systems to enable institutional change.
+These sessions will cut across the four pillars and focus on improving infrastructure governance, capability, and delivery systems to enable institutional change.